-Rule 1.16, along with the comment to that rule and the comment to Rule 1.6, would be amended to address the future use of information, including work product, gained by a lawyer in the course of representing a client.
+Rule 1.16, along with the comment to that rule and the comment to Rule 1.6, would be amended to address the future use of information, including work product, gained by a lawyer while representing a client.

 1. Rule 1.16